knt5/image-to-shape/README.md

 # Image to shape converter

-This is a raster images to vector data converter.
+A converter from raster images to vector shape data

 ## Installation

-1. GDAL
+1. GDAL framework
 1. Followings

 ```